khast3x/khast3x.github.io/_posts/2019-06-07-docker-h8mail.md

 ---

 In this tutorial, we're going to move downloading and searching operations to the cloud to speed things up.
-We'll achieve this using a torrent downloader container, the h8mail container and a shared volume.
+We'll achieve this using a **torrent downloader container**, the **h8mail container** and **a shared volume**.
 For demonstration purposes, we'll be studying the Breach Compilation.

 <!--more-->

 # Getting started

 You'll first need a working Docker environment on a remote server.
-This can be achieved by choosing to boot into a ready-made Docker "image" with your cloud service provider or by installing Docker on a vanilla Ubuntu server.
+This can be achieved by:
+*  choosing to boot into a ready-made Docker "image" with your cloud service provider
+*  installing Docker on a vanilla Ubuntu server.
 Here is the documentation for [installing docker on Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 > Make sure the server you're renting has enough storage space for our downloads.
-In this tutorial ~100GB should be okay.
+In this tutorial ~60GB should be okay.

 To test that everything is working correctly, SSH into your new instance and run this docker "hello-world":